dbeniamine/cheat.sh-vim/Readme.md

 ## Features

 + Browse existing cheat sheets from cheat.sh directly from vim
-+ Get answers on any programming question directly on your vim, just by typing it then hitting `\CQ` (for Cheat Query).
++ Get answers on any programming question directly on your vim with simple mappings
-+ Configure anything
++ Quick navigation through answers
++ Everything is configurable

 ### How to use it

+The easiest way to use this plugin is to use one of the following mappings :

++ `K` get answer on the word under the cursor or the selection on a pager
++ `<leader>kK` same as `K`
++ `<leader>KB` get the answer on a special buffer
++ `<leader>KR` Replace your question by the answer

-The plugins provides two main commands :
+The plugins also provides two commands :

     :Cheat
     :CheatReplace